Why Data Science is the New Corporate Communications Skill Set

 Executive teams benefit too.
 The C-suite leverages media and social intelligence insights to inform strategy and crisis management decisions.
 As protectors of the brand, CCOs and their teams have been elevated — requiring lightening-fast speed to interpret any crisis situation and deliver the right recommendations to mitigate risk.
 Finally, this data helps brands understand changing consumer demands and identify new marketplace opportunities.

 Like it or not, the world runs on data (and math).
 Words matter too.
 That said, before putting pen to paper, communications professionals must first think like data scientists to maximize their communications and marketing programs.

 Want to learn more?
-Register now for Zignal Labs’ webcast on March 21st to find out “why corporate communications teams should think more like data scientists.”
+Download Zignal Labs’ webcast on “why corporate communications teams should think more like data scientists.”